 Mr Allsop’s History Podcast

 The benefits of the podcast format are that you can study handsfree and you can revise just by listening to a recording.
 And whilst they might not sound much like benefits, these may well revolutionise your revision process.

 Mr Allsop’s History Podcast is one of the best around, covering everything from the GCSE and A Level history programme.
 He’s a Cambridge graduate and a history teacher himself, so he knows his stuff.

 Sincerely, they are a really great way to learn everything you need.

 Quizlet’s Multi-Purpose Revision Tool

 We’ve all used flashcards in the past, and some us have used them so much that they’ve become coffee-stained, crinkled, and illegible.
 Luckily, technology these days has a solution for precisely this.

 Quizlet allows you to create your own flashcards on your phone, and it gives you access to a database of millions of different flashcards created by students across the world.
 Besides the thirty million students using the app every month to study, teachers are using it in the classroom too.

 Now, that’s that.
-And, if you are going to be using everything here, you’ll be the most prepared student in school.
+And, if you are going to be using everything here - and other top resources for history revision, you’ll be the most prepared student in school.
 Do it, see which one suits you best.
 And best of luck in your exams!